MicrochipTech/fpga-hls-examples/Training4/readme.md

 clock and a single AXI4 Target port.
 Due to the large number of AXI4 ports in the RTL, SmartHLS uses a wildcard “`axi4target_*`” to simplify the table.
-The “Control AXI4 Target” indicates that start/finish control as done using the AXI target interface.
+The “Control AXI4 Target” indicates that start/finish control is done using the AXI target interface.
 Each of the function’s three arguments also use the AXI target interface.
 The address map of the AXI target port is given later in the report.